Ragmthy/Xintra_Airbuzzed_Walkthrough/Airbuzzed Lab Walkthrough - Final.md

 ![image](lab_qns_images/39_flag_for_settings.jpg)

 The command in the first snapshot speaks of retrieving out Windows Defender preferences that are set up in ABZ-PC-01.
 Amongst them is the setting for ExclusionPath.
-These settings are checked at 20:43:20 of June 19th 2024, and the exclusion path was set at 20:46:38 of the same day.
+These settings are checked at 20:43:20, June 19th 2024, and the exclusion path was set at 20:46:38 of the same day.

 The same can be witnessed in the ELK stack as well.

 ![image](lab_qns_images/41_elk_ps_script_match.jpg)

 Now, the activity witnessed so far has been within ABZ-PC-01, the first computer in Airbuzzed that got infected.
 From the earlier section, in Credential Dumping, we've also witnessed a file `cred.yml` being accessed on June 24, 2024 at 22:14:41 in ABZ-APP-01.
 It is once again of interest in here, as there's a good chance that these might be further used, or deleted from the system.